CriticalFlaw/flawhud/.github/README.md

 There is an officially supported editor for flawhud (and other custom HUDs) called the **TF2HUD.Editor** - [click here for the latest version][editor-link].

 ### Customizations
-Currently, the only customization available is a full screen scoreboard.
+Currently, the only customization available is a fullscreen scoreboard.
 To enable it, go to `flawhud\resource\ui\#customizations`, create a new folder called `_enabled` and move `scoreboard-full.res` into that folder.

 #### Credits
 * **HUD Development Help**: N0kk and Wiethoofd